 Today’s watches can maintain their water resistance for generations if you take proper care of the watch and make sure to complete some periodic preventive maintenance.
 Just like changing the oil and filter in your car, your watch requires periodic maintenance to maintain water resistance to its original manufacturer’s specifications.

-Joseph - Philadelphia, PA
+Robert - Birdsboro, PA